NL

 Is NL a good value right now?

-Here's what our data says about NL as of 2026-03-20: The stock is below its 200-week moving average, which is the starting point for our analysis.
+Here's what our data says about NL as of 2026-05-01: The stock is above its 200-week moving average, so it doesn't currently meet our primary signal.
 The 14-week RSI is 50.
 Free cash flow is currently negative.
 Return on equity is -8.9%.
 Price-to-book is 0.8x.
 This is not a buy or sell recommendation — always do your own research.

 How does NL compare to the S&P 500?